-No need to rent an expensive GPS system from the car rental company.
-Sim cards around the world are cheap and with prepaid options it’s easy to top up a smart phone.
-If you’re not driving far you can download offline maps on Google Maps, no need for sim card.
-Check out more of our favorite travel apps here.
+No need to rent an expensive GPS system from a car rental company.
+Sim cards around the world are cheap and with prepaid options, it’s easy to top up a smartphone.

 DO NOT Drink and Drive

 This is something that should go without saying, but do not drink and drive.
 Some countries have a zero tolerance where one drink could land you a DUI or in jail.

 Driving late at night should also be avoided seeing as most locals in developing nations have a tendency to be under the influence at night and can easily put you at risk of losing your life.

 Always stop for pedestrians.
 Certain countries stop for pedestrians and certain ones don’t.
 It’s always best to air on the side of caution and stop for a pedestrian waiting to cross.
 This applies to driving in foreign nations that are developed.
 Driving in a developing nation is a different ordeal.
 For instance, if I had stopped for every pedestrian on this bridge in Mozambique I would have been gotten nowhere in a hurry.

 This does not mean caution should not be exercised.
 I would never recommend someone driving their first time abroad in a nation such as Mozambique, but in case you are driving here remember people on the roads is a way of life.
 Drive slow enough should you need to and they’ll move out of the way.
 They are not cows!

 Losing your cool has never solved any problems on the road.
 Traffic, road conditions, navigation, pedestrians, livestock, wildlife, distance, and time all can add stress to your experience.
 That being said, remaining calm and collected always helps.